PrincetonUniversity/xicsrt/doc_source/pages/development.rst

   in :any:`_mesh_precalc<XicsrtOpticMesh>` and :any:`mesh_intersect_2`.

   Note:
+    For a very course pre-selection grid and oblique incidence some ray loss will be expected even for this new algorithm.

+  Note:
-    Consider how the new algorithm will perform with grids in which the x & y point density are very different.
+    Consider how the new algorithm will perform with grids in which the x & y point densities are very different.
 The current algorithm behaves especially poorly in terms of losses in those cases.

+  |     added: 2021-01-24 by Novimir

 .. admonition:: Develop a numba accelerated version of XICSRT